The South African Chartered Accountancy [CA (SA)] designation is highly recognized, in many countries.

 Dida Copiso went through that nightmare.

-To complete a Certificate in the Theory of Accounting (CTA) I enrolled at the University of South Africa (UNISA) alongside my first year of articles.
+To complete a Certificate in the Theory of Accounting (CTA) I enrolled at the University of South Africa (UNISA) during my first year of articles.

 It was not at all smooth sailing since, around that period, COVID-19 took over the world.
 Fortunately, God gave me the strength to clear CTA on my first attempt.